antw0n/universal-database-optimizer-notes/00_environment/postgres.md

 # PostgreSQL

-This file contains notes on installation and configuration of PostgreSQL.
+This file contains notes on the installation and configuration of PostgreSQL.

 ## Install PostgreSQL